circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 ## Adding SSH Keys to a Job

-Even though all CircleCI jobs use `ssh-agent` to automatically sign all added SSH keys, you **must** use the `add_ssh_keys` key to actually add keys to a container.
+CircleCI jobs use `ssh-agent`
+to automatically sign all added SSH keys to a container.

-To add a set of SSH keys to a container, use the `add_ssh_keys` [special step]({{ site.baseurl }}/2.0/configuration-reference/#add_ssh_keys) within the appropriate [job]({{ site.baseurl }}/2.0/jobs-steps/) in your configuration file.
+To explicitly add a set of SSH keys to a container, use the `add_ssh_keys` [special step]({{ site.baseurl }}/2.0/configuration-reference/#add_ssh_keys) within the appropriate [job]({{ site.baseurl }}/2.0/jobs-steps/) in your configuration file.